MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <ul>
     <li>Allowing memebers of the Harry Potter fandom to quiz their knowledge of the Harry Potter universe.
     </li>
-    <li>Be able to track how far in the quiz the users is, <strong>how many questions are answered and have yet to be answered</strong> which will aid the result they get at the end.</li>
+    <li>Be able to track how far in the quiz the users are, <strong>how many questions are answered and have yet to be answered</strong> which will aid the result they get at the end.</li>
-    <li>Be able to enter their email <strong>to recieve their results</strong> directly into their mailboxes.</li>
+    <li>Be able to enter their email <strong>to open a line of contact with the owner of the site and themselves,</strong> directly into their mailboxes.</li>
     </ul>

 ### Site Owner's Goals
    <ul>
    <li> Increase traffic to the website.</li>
-    <li>Allow the user to get feedback on each question that is answered, which will hopefully increase the users user experience of the site.</li>
+    <li>Allow the user to get feedback on each question that is answered, which will hopefully increase a positive experience of the site.</li>
     <li> Have a simply designed website that is accessibile to all users with any tech experience.</li>
     <li> Offer a direct point of contact to new or current users from the website.</li>
 </ul>